xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 embarked on a journey toward transport simplification and programmability, which started with the Transport Control Plane unification in Evolved Programmable Network 5.0 (EPN5.0).
-The Cisco Converged SDN Transport provides another huge leap forward in simplification and programmability adding Services Control Plane unification and centralized path computation.
+The Cisco Agile Metro provides another huge leap forward in simplification and programmability adding Services Control Plane unification and centralized path computation.

 ![](http://xrdocs.io/design/images/asn-metro/cst-overview.png)

-_Figure 51: Converged SDN Transport – Evolution_
+_Figure 51: Agile Metro – Evolution_

 The transport layer requires only IGP protocols with Segment Routing extensions for Intra and Inter Domain forwarding.
 Fast recovery for node